 The retrofit and new build is designed to be healthy, sustainable and energy efficient, featuring Passive House and Net Zero criteria, including increased thermal insulation, air-to-air heat pumps providing heating and air conditioning, energy recovery ventilators for fresh air, triple glazed windows on all sides for natural cross ventilation, solar gain and day lighting to all occupied rooms, thermal mass walls & floors, wastewater heat recovery and roofs oriented to maximize photovoltaic panels.
 Healthy building criteria include natural materials and finishes, wiring for electromagnetic radiation mitigation and a quiet living environment.

 Rainwater harvesting will provide for garden irrigation, toilet flushing and emergency water supply.

 Construction is non-combustible with block walls and structural concrete floors for durability, low maintenance, fire safety and long-lasting construction.
 Rock wool batt insulation and concrete construction provide high levels of sound separation both from exterior noise and between residential units.
 More on Sustainable Design

 The 3rd floor of the existing Woolwich building features a large 800 sq ft open common area which will be used for future shared community activities and as a guest suite.
 The lower level of the building includes another 800 sq ft of common space which is already set up as an art and crafts studio, workshop, a guest room, bathroom, kitchenette and storage rooms.

 The six units will feature spacious open living, dining, kitchen areas and a den for home office, visitors or hobbies.
 In addition to balconies across the front, all units have access to shared balcony areas on the second and third floors.
 With no interior load-bearing walls and accessible electrical and plumbing services, layouts can be readily modified for resident needs.

 The 1500 sq. ft. of office space on the ground floor of 360 Woolwich was home to David’s Architectural firm.

 Watershed Cohousing’s contractor is SHED.
-Construction began June 2021 with occupancy scheduled for May-June 2022.
+Construction began June 2021 with occupancy scheduled for Fall, 2022.

 First step: demolition of the abandoned house at 12 Mont...